khajavi/scalaxb/notes/ScalacheckGenerator.markdown

 # Summary
 Add a generator task to generate Scalachecks generators.
+This generator creates generator in companion type of each ComplexType.

 # Issues
 This list is incomplete and updated during the development.